EUR/JPY analysis: Bounces off support

 EUR/JPY

-The common European currency declined by 48 pips or 0.37% against the Japanese Yen on Thursday.
-The currency pair tested the weekly S2 at 128.51 during yesterday's trading session.
+The Eurozone single currency declined by 33 pips or 0.26% against the Japanese Yen on Tuesday.
+The decline was stopped by the 200– hour SMA during the previous session.

-The exchange rate bounced off from the weekly support level at 128.51 during the Asian session on Friday.
-Most likely, the EUR/JPY pair could edge higher during the following trading session.
+The exchange rate bounced off a support cluster formed by the 50– and 200– hour SMAs and the weekly pivot point at 129.17 during the Asian session on Wednesday.

-However, a resistance level formed by the upper line of a descending channel pattern could provide resistance for the currency exchange rate today.
+Most likely, the EUR/JPY pair could continue to edge higher during the following trading hours.
+A breakout through the upper line of an ascending channel pattern could occur.

+However, buyers are likely to encounter a resistance level at 130.05 today.

 This overview can be used only for informational purposes.
 Dukascopy SA is not responsible for any losses arising from any investment based on any recommendation, forecast or other information herein contained.